-In the EMRP, two calls for industrial metrology were launched in support of the innovation agenda74, funding about thirty metrology projects on topics including, for example, optical and RF communications, microwave clocks for industrial applications, biomaterials, surface chemical analysis, electronic and optical devices, quantum communications, thin film, ultrafast electronics, advanced magnetics and dimensional metrology at various length scales.
+In the EMRP, calls for industrial metrology were launched in support of the innovation agenda86, funding about thirty metrology projects on topics including, for example, optical and RF communications, microwave clocks for industrial applications, biomaterials, surface chemical analysis, electronic and optical devices, quantum communications, thin film, ultrafast electronics, advanced magnetics and dimensional metrology at various length scales.
 These projects have delivered a range of products including new measurement techniques, calibration methods, data sets and best practice guidance as well as publications in the scientific literature.

-The strengthened profile of innovation is a key difference between EMPIR and the predecessor initiative EMRP.
+The strengthened profile of innovation is a key development in the metrology strategy, addressing the need to support economic growth.
 The area of "Innovation" aims at giving a technology push to European industry by developing and exploiting cutting edge measurement technologies.
 It requires an explicit, industry-oriented, technological transfer approach to drive uptake.

-Metrology R&D projects focused on innovation will be supported in EMPIR primarily through its Innovation calls.
-EMPIR will also support industrial uptake and impact by setting up dedicated post-research activities (see Section 5).
-Innovation will be supported, for example, by the development of well-designed and timely European standards.
+Metrology R&D projects focused on innovation will be supported in EMPIR, primarily through its Industry calls, and also through other funding sources, for example national metrology programmes and the Horizon 2020 Framework Programme for Research and Innovation 87.
+Increased industrial uptake and impact can be achieved through dedicated post-research activities to exploit further the knowledge generated in prior research (see Section 4.2).
+Innovation can also be supported, for example, by the development of well-designed and timely European standards (see Section 4.3).
 Furthermore, greater impact on innovation can be achieved by building strong relations with industry and their increased participation in collaborative research projects.
 Such increased inclusiveness in research projects will also improve scientific excellence as NMIs and DIs will have better access to researchers across disciplines, e.g. medical, thereby creating a more effective and efficient research network to drive innovation.